Corrections Policy

 Leg Side Rule | 5 fielders allowed on the leg side throughout the match |

-There are a few common terms like P1, P2, P3 that are frequently used in cricket.
+There are a few common terms like P1, P2, and P3 that are frequently used in cricket.
 These are the terms assigned to the three powerplays.
 Here are the details about the powerplay in cricket tournaments.

 The average score of the teams receiving the powerplay and having the matches for the tournament is 47 that is 7.9 RPO to date.
 The team that does the batting first has an average of 46 runs whereas the team batting for the second time has an average of 45 runs during the first six overs.